Pompano Beach Estate, Trust & Probate Litigation Lawyer

 Estate and Trust Litigation

 Planning one’s estate, which includes determining how one’s assets should be distributed after passing, can be a difficult and complicated process.
 Unfortunately that process can be further complicated by disputes over the interpretation of a will or trust, or over the administration of a will by a personal representative.
 Beneficiaries of a will or trust may disagree over how to interpret all or part of the document.
 A personal representative may come into conflict with a beneficiary, a creditor, or debtor of the estate or trust, or another person claiming some interest in the estate or trust.

-Disputes over the handling of a Will or Trust can be highly emotional and chaotic, since they often involve family members and loved ones in conflict.
-Such disputes require careful, respectful review by a professional skilled both in dispute resolution and Florida’s Estate and Trust laws.
-Fort Lauderdale estate litigation attorney Mark R. Manceri has extensive experience in the amicable and dignified resolution of disputes, as well as in the aggressive pursuit of his clients’ interests in litigation through trial.
+Disputes over the handling of a will or trust can be highly emotional and chaotic, since they often involve family members and loved ones in conflict.
+Such disputes require careful, respectful review by a professional skilled both in dispute resolution and Florida’s estate and trust laws.
+Pompano Beach estate lawyer Mark R. Manceri has extensive experience in the amicable and dignified resolution of disputes, as well as in the aggressive pursuit of his clients’ interests in litigation through trial.

-South Florida probate litigation attorney Mark R. Manceri can guide a litigated Will or Trust, or a matter of intestate succession, through Florida’s probate system and can help to resolve disputes or vigorously pursue or defend claims affecting an Estate or Trust matter.
-Contact us through our website or at (954) 491-7099 to schedule your initial consultation.
+Pompano Beach estate & trust litigation lawyer Mark R. Manceri can guide a litigated will or trust, or a matter of intestate succession, through Florida’s probate system and can help to resolve disputes or vigorously pursue or defend claims affecting an estate or trust matter.
+Contact us through our website or at 954-491-7099 to schedule your initial consultation.